-The Real Estate Industry Transformation Map (ITM) provides a roadmap for the transformation of the real estate industry to be future-ready.
+The Real Estate Industry Transformation Map (ITM) (PDF,1760KB) provides a roadmap for the transformation of the real estate industry to be future-ready.
 It is one of the 23 roadmaps developed under the Industry Transformation Programme (ITM).

 Launched on 8 February 2018, the Real Estate ITM was developed to transform the real estate industry so that it can continue to grow and provide good jobs for Singaporeans.

 The government, together with stakeholders from across the entire real estate value chain, collectively developed the Real Estate ITM.
 More than 50 engagement sessions with stakeholders, including property agencies, conveyancing lawyers, valuation firms, facility managers, property developers, and property technology firms, were conducted over a year since the start of 2017.

 The Real Estate ITM focuses on the areas of property transaction services and facilities management*.
 Both areas have been identified as having immense potential for transformation.

 Vision for property transaction services